gav121/Telecom-Churn---Analysis/README.md

 # Telecom-Churn---Analysis

+**INTRODUCTION**

+The telecommunications sector has become one of the largest industries in the developed world.
+Technological advancement and a growing number of users have increased the level of competition.
+Companies are working hard to survive in this competitive market based on a number of strategies.
+Three major strategies for generating additional revenue are proposed: - (a.)
+Acquiring new customers, (b.)
+Selling existing customers, and (c.)
+Extending the customer term.
+However, comparing these strategies by taking the amount of return on investment (RoI) per account showed that a third strategy is more profitable, proving that retaining an existing customer costs much less than getting a new one, moreover being considered much easier than a marketing strategy.
+In order to implement the third strategy, companies must reduce the power of customer exchange, known as "customer movement from one provider to another".

+**PROBLEM STATEMENT**
+In the telecommunications industry, customers are able to choose from multiple service providers and actively switch from one operator to another.
+In this highly competitive market, the telecommunications industry is experiencing an average of  Churn between 15-25% per annum.
+Considering the fact that it costs 5-10 times more to find a new customer than an existing one, customer retention is now more important than customer acquisition.
+For many potential users, keeping customers with high profits is the first goal of the business.
+In order to reduce customer overcrowding, telecommunications companies need to predict which customers are most at risk of withdrawal.
+In this project, you will analyze the customer data of a leading telecom firm, create predictable models to identify customers at high risk of extinction and identify key churn indicators.

+**APPROACH**
 In this project we have done analysis on orange sa company dataset

 so by that dataset wereach to some conclusion as follows-